 - 1.0 Membership (15-17): Provost or designee, Vice President for Student Affairs and Campus Diversity or designee, Vice President for Business and Financial Affairs or designee, Dean of SDSU Imperial Valley or designee, Associated Students President or designee, five faculty, at least one of whom must be a Senator, four students, and one staff member.
 One of the faculty members of the committee shall function as chair and serve a single, non-renewable three-year term.
 If not appointed to a voting position, the coordinator for noncommercial speech and expressive activities and the coordinator for commercial activities shall serve as ex officio, non-voting, members. - 2.0 Functions: The function of the Committee on Freedom of Expression is to provide advice regarding the regulation and management of campus activities that fall under the university's freedom of expression policy and to receive, evaluate, and advise the President on complaints regarding freedom of expression activities. - 2.1.
 The Committee shall work with campus administrators and organizations to ensure that the Freedom of Expression Policy is being followed, both in campus regulations and in management practices.
 The Committee shall, on a biannual basis, review existing campus and auxiliary organization policies that might affect freedom of expression and make suggestions, as needed, for revision of those policies to reflect the intent of the SDSU policy on freedom of expression. - 2.2.
 The Committee shall review campus activities covered under the SDSU Freedom of Expression Policy and advise the President whether those activities were managed in a manner consistent with the principles expressed in the policy. - 2.3.
 The Committee shall serve as a forum for complaints regarding activities covered under the SDSU Freedom of Expression Policy and shall advise the President as it deems to be appropriate. - 2.4.
-The Committee shall serve as a forum for complaints regarding activities covered under the SDSU Freedom of

-Expression Policy and the Academic Freedom Policy and shall advise the President as it deems to be appropriate.
+The Committee shall serve as a forum for complaints regarding activities covered under the SDSU Freedom of Expression Policy and the Academic Freedom Policy and shall advise the President as it deems to be appropriate. - 2.5.

-2.5.
 The Committee may promote an understanding of free expression and academic freedom through forums, discussions, workshops, and other educational activities.

-General Education Curriculum and Assessment Committee
+General Education Curriculum Committee

-1.0 Membership (12): nine faculty, one from the College of Arts and Letters, Sciences, Professional Studies and Fine Arts, Fowler College of Business, Health and Human Services, Education, and Engineering, one from SDSU Imperial Valley, and one from the Library; Associate Vice President for Curriculum, Assessment and Accreditation or designee; and two undergraduate students.
+1.0 Membership (12): nine faculty, one from the College of Arts and Letters, Sciences, Professional Studies and Fine Arts, Fowler College of Business, Health and Human Services, Education, and Engineering, one from SDSU Imperial Valley, and one from the

+Library; Associate Vice President for Curriculum, Assessment and Accreditation or designee; and two undergraduate students.

 - 2.1.
 The Committee shall review and evaluate current and proposed courses for General Education. - 2.2.
-The Committee shall review and evaluate student learning outcomes assessment in General Education courses. - 2.3.
-The Committee shall report to the Senate, to the Undergraduate Curriculum Committee and to the Undergraduate Council.
+The Committee shall provide informational reports to the Undergraduate Curriculum Committee. - 2.3.
+The Committee shall review and evaluate, in consultation with content experts, courses that fulfill the American institutions, cultural diversity, and writing graduation requirements.